Applied-Machine-Learning-Lab/PLATE/README.md

 # PLATE

-implementation code for 'PLATE: A Prompt-Enhanced Paradigm for Multi-Scenario Recommendations' in SIGIR 2023
+This is the code for Prompt Learning And Tuning Enhancement (PLATE) for the SIGIR 2023.
+Due to space limitation, we show the demo for Douban.
+Meanwhile, the results on Component and Ablation study are attached.